Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Sensing Platform

-The SQUINT sensing platform, shown in Fig.~\ref{fig1}(b), follows the general configuration used in previous nanoMRI experiments \cite{Rose2018,Haas2022,Tabatabaei2021}.
-A silicon nanowire (SiNW) nanomechanical oscillator detects the longitudinal spin magnetization by measuring the force on the electron spins in a magnetic-field gradient.
-We prepare the sample as a 1–-10 aL droplet containing OX063 sensor spins dispersed in a 10:1 trehalose dihydrate:sucrose cryoprotectant mixture \cite{Malferrari2014,Meyer2015,Mathies2016}.
-Previous measurements show that fluctuating dangling-bond spins on the SiNW surface substantially shorten the OX063 electron-spin $T_1$ via excess relaxation \cite{Tabatabaei2024}.
+We prepare the sample as a 1–-10 aL droplet containing OX063 sensor spins dispersed in a 10:1 trehalose dihydrate:sucrose cryoprotectant mixture.
+Such trehalose-based matrices are commonly used in structural biology, e.g. for ESR distance measurements, and can preserve molecular structure under low-temperature \cite{Malferrari2014,Meyer2015,Mathies2016} and low-hydration conditions \cite{Maiti2023,Luyckx2011}.

+Previous measurements show that fluctuating dangling-bond spins on the surface of the silicon nanowire (SiNW) force sensor [Fig.~\ref{fig1}(b)] substantially shorten the OX063 electron-spin $T_1$ via excess relaxation \cite{Tabatabaei2024}.
 To mitigate this effect, we mount the droplet at the end of a $\orderof 2-3~\mu$m-long polystyrene spacer attached to the SiNW tip, which separates the sensor spins from fast-relaxing paramagnetic defects on the nanowire.
-With the spacer in place, we measure $T_1$ values of 500–700 ms, corresponding to about a tenfold increase over earlier results.
+With the spacer in place, we measure $T_1$ values of 500--700~ms, corresponding to about a tenfold increase over earlier results.
 Details of the sample attachment are provided in the Supplemental Material \cite{Supplements}.

-Spin control and detection are performed using a current-focusing field gradient source (CFFGS), which generates both the time-dependent gradients used for force detection, and the transverse fields used for spin control.
-The CFFGS is broadband (DC--10~GHz), and can address both nuclear and electron spins.
-The sample is positioned along the center of the CFFGS, approximately $70$~nm from the surface.
-Driving the CFFGS at the spin Larmor frequency generates the transverse control (Rabi) field $B_1(\rr) = \sqrt{B_x^2(\rr) + B_y^2(\rr)}/2$, with $B_x(\rr),B_y(\rr),B_z(\rr)$ being the components of the magnetic field at location $\rr$.
-Since the CFFGS field is spatially non-uniform, the resulting electron Rabi frequency $u(\rr) = \gamma_e B_1(\rr)/(2\pi)$ varies across the sample volume, where $\gamma_e/(2\pi) = 28.025$~GHz/T is the electron gyromagnetic ratio.
-An example of this distribution, measured for the sample used in this work, is shown in Fig.~\ref{fig1}(e).

-Readout of the sensor spins is conducted by detecting statistical correlations in their spin fluctuations using the modulated alternating gradients generated with currents (MAGGIC) protocol described in our previous work \cite{Tabatabaei2024, Haas2022, Rose2018}.
-The detected signal is the correlation between the gradient-weighted longitudinal magnetization before and after a control sequence of interest [Fig.~\ref{fig1}(d)].
-The signal is proportional to $C\propto \sum_j G^2(\rr_j) \Tr[S_j^z(0) S_j^z(\tau_c)]$, where $G(\rr_j) = \partial B_z(\rr_j)/\partial y$ is the readout gradient at the position of the $j^\text{th}$ electron, $\tau_c$ is the duration of the control sequence, and $S_j^z(t)$ is the Heisenberg-picture $z$-spin operator.

 To improve experimental throughput, we prepared multiple SiNWs, each with an attached droplet sample, enabling sequential measurements of multiple samples within a single experimental run.
 The results presented in this work correspond to one such sample, consisting of a $\sim 1$~aL detection volume containing an estimated 140 OX063 molecules.
 Measurements were performed in high vacuum at a base temperature of 4~K under a static field $B_0 = 0.330$~T aligned with the SiNW axis, corresponding to an electron Larmor frequency of 9.26~GHz.
 Owing to optical absorption from the interferometric displacement-detection laser, we estimate the SiNW temperature during measurement to be $\sim 8$~K. Further details of the sample preparation are given in the Supplemental Material \cite{Supplements}.